cloudflare/cloudflare-docs/content/workers/wrangler/migration.md

 ### Deprecations

-The following commands is now deprecated in wrangler 2.0, if you're migrating, be sure to go through the list and remove the commands that is no longer required:
+The following commands are deprecated in Wrangler 2.0, if you are migrating, be sure to go through the list and remove the commands that are no longer required:

 - Remove the `type` and `webpack_config` property in the config that is no longer required.
 - Remove `webpack`